 I trust Mozilla to make Firefox safe.
 I trust the measures taken by Firefox contributors to make the browser safe.
 By extension, I also trust Mozilla-made extensions.

-Use Firefox's Recommended Extensions
+Use only extensions from Firefox's Recommended program

 Firefox has a program called Recommended Extensions.
 In a nutshell, browser extensions nominated for the program are reviewed for security and policy compliance.
 So, I trust extensions with this badge to be vetted by this program.